 4. Keep hallways and exits clear

-Searching for a one-stop solution for fire safety and security?
+Searching for a one-stop solution for school fire protection?
 Look no further.
-Contact your local Summit Fire Protection experts to handle all your fire safety and security needs this school year.
+Contact your local Summit Fire Protection experts to handle all your fire safety needs this school year.